clazarom/doordash_lite_project/README.md

 # doordash_lite_caterina
-A simple version of the DoorDahs app.
+Take home project: a lite version of the DoorDahs app.
+It retrieves store data from DoorDash's server, and displays the restaurants info both in a list and in a map.
+Additional details are show when clicking on a list element.

 # Getting started